polkascan/py-substrate-metadata-docs/docs/bifrost_polkadot/xcminterface.md

 ```
 ---------
 ### XcmDestWeightAndFee
- The dest weight limit and fee for execution XCM msg sended by XcmInterface.
+ The dest weight limit and fee for execution XCM msg sent by XcmInterface.
 Must be
  sufficient, otherwise the execution of XCM msg on relaychain will fail.

  XcmDestWeightAndFee: map: XcmInterfaceOperation =&gt; (Weight, Balance)